Trello vs. monday.com: which tool you should choose in 2021

 Depending on how you answered the above questions, our analysis below should help you figure out which of Trello or monday.com (wink wink) is the best fit for your task management needs.

 Essentially, the biggest difference between monday.com and Trello is their options of different views.
 Both of us offer Kanban boards!
-But Trello only offers Kanban boards, while not delving deeply into other project management methodologies or showcasing other views.
+But Trello really focuses on Kanban boards, while not delving deeply into other project management methodologies and has only 5 view options.

 Trello features: Kanban!
 And some more Kanban!

 If you’re part of a small team and aim to become a Kanban aficionado without needing comprehensive reporting capabilities, shareable forms, or customer support on the weekend, then you might be able to use Trello with some success.